Legislative Assembly of Tonga: Electoral system

+The assembly has 26 members in which 17 members are elected by the people for 5-year term in single-seat constituencies via the single non-transferable vote system.
+There are 9 members elected by the 33 hereditary nobles of Tonga.

 Speaker of the Assembly

-The Legislative Assembly is presided over by a Speaker, who is elected by the MPs at the first meeting of elected members after the general election.
+The Legislative Assembly is presided over by a Speaker, who is elected by majority of the elected members of Parliament at the first meeting after the general election and constitutionally appointed by the king.
 Prior to 2010, the Speaker was appointed by the monarch.

 A complete list of the Speakers is below:

 Terms of the Tongan Legislative Assembly

 Until 2010, the government was appointed by the monarch without reference to Parliament, and there were no political parties.
 The last term under the old system was the 2008 Tongan Legislative Assembly.
 Political reform in 2010 saw the Prime Minister elected by Parliament from among its members, leading to responsible government.